Irish soldier serving as UN peacekeeper in Lebanon killed in convoy attack

 “This is a very serious incident.
 We haven’t had a fatality in the Defence Forces on peacekeeping missions for over two decades.”

-“This is the worst possible news that a family could hear,” he said, saying the families affected were informed between 2-5am Irish time.

-“It’s just shocking, just before Christmas in particular, in terms of the time of year, but it’s shocking to ever lose somebody who is serving their country overseas as a peacekeeper.”

-Mr Coveney, who is currently in New York for a UN Security Council meeting, said he intends to meet UN Secretary-General Antonio Guterres to discuss a “full investigation” into the incident.
+Mr Coveney, who is currently in New York for a UN Security Council meeting, said he intends to meet UN Secretary-General Antonio Guterres to demand a “full investigation” into the incident.

 “I will return to Ireland this evening after I meet with the UN Secretary-General to discuss the loss of our peacekeeper and the full investigation that must now follow,” he said.